 The Chicago work injury attorneys of Rosenfeld Injury Lawyers LLC understand how tragic work related accidents can be and are committed to helping injured workers recover physically, mentally and financially so that they can continue to provide for their families.

-Refuse and Recycling Rated one of the Most Dangerous Industries
+Refuse and Garbage Collecting Rated one of the Most Dangerous Industries

 The Bureau of Labor Statistics tracks critical job data; including which occupations have the highest injury and fatality incident rates.
 Data from 2014 revealed that waste management was the fifth most deadly occupation.
 This is primarily because sanitation workers are exposed to a multitude of hazards which include the powerful machinery they operate, the unpredictable nature of motorists and the chance of coworker negligence.

 Roughly one quarter of the injuries in this field are the result of backing accidents, while other common causes of injury stem from traffic incidents and the improper securement of objects.
 Following are some of the most common accident scenarios that can result in an injury to a refuse and recycling worker.

 - The worker is struck by a backing truck because the driver does not see him or her.
 Backing incidents can also involve other vehicles, which places a worker on the back of the truck in danger of being crushed between the truck and the other vehicle.

 - The worker is struck by a distracted, reckless or otherwise negligent driver.
 While there are plenty of safety measures workers can take to reduce their risk of injury, one of the things they are unable to control is the behavior of motorists they may encounter when on their routes.